chevalier26/libhat/pinouts.md

 # Pin Allocations for Each Module Team

-Refer to https://pinout.xyz/pinout/wiringpi for arrangement Project uses the Broadcom pin numbering
+Refer to https://pinout.xyz/pinout/wiringpi for arrangement.
+The project uses the Broadcom pin numbering.

 ## User Statistics Module
     GPIO 17